 When I decided to focus on marketing I quickly realized that anybody can access the same information as I did.
 This meant that I was always learning something thinking that everybody does the same.

 Reality check: less people than I though are avid learners.

 A diploma is not as important as going thru the Growth Marketing minidegree.
 I was always interested in several topics but didn’t have the structure and didn’t know how to position myself.
 Now I feel comfortable saying that:

-I am a data-driven marketer and I can build WordPress websites with a simple to medium complexity.
+I am a data-driven marketer and I can build easy to medium websites WordPress websites.